 Explore astrophysics and the universe in Spanish, have an authentic research experience with a masterclass, work with WIPAC researchers and students through local internships, and invite our researchers to your local event.
 These programs connect audiences with the WIPAC experiments around the globe.

-Call for the summer high school internship.
-Apply by April 15.
-More information here.
+Call for the fall high school internship.
+Apply by Thursday Sept 28 2017.
+More information HERE.

 WIPAC runs high school internship programs during the academic year and during the summer.
 The high school internship programs provide students in the Madison, Wisconsin, area the opportunity to work on real-world physics experiments.
 Students learn how to write computer programs, get to know working astrophysicists, and contribute to data analysis.